-(UPDATED 2021) Description of the Annual Saint Patrick’s Day Parade held each year in Old Sacramento, a national historic landmark district.
+(Last UPDATED 2/24/2023) Description of the Annual Saint Patrick’s Day Parade held each year in Old Sacramento, a national historic landmark district.
 Free.
-Cancelled due to coronavirus!
+NEW: See “Updates” below.

 Sacramento’s 21st Annual Saint Patrick’s Day Parade was held on Saturday, March 18, in Old Sacramento.
 Old Sacramento, a national historic landmark district with cobble streets and raised wooden sidewalks, is a great location for this free fun event.

 Irish or not, Saint Patrick’s Day is celebrated by people around the globe.
 The Sacramento parade was one of over 300 Saint Patrick’s Day Parades held around the world according to St.PatricksDay.com.

 The day was cloudy and a bit overcast, but otherwise a nice day for a parade.
 I felt a drop or two prior to the start of the parade, but thankfully it did not rain.

 I had arrived an hour before the parade began at 1:00 p.m., as the Saint Patrick’s Day Parade always draws a good-sized crowd.
 Earlier might have even been better.